mschof/ParticleSwarmOptimization/README.md

 The parameters used can be seen in the Octave file.
 Our implementation manages to minimize both functions rather fast.
 In order to test the algorithm with more dimensions, the *nr_variables* variable can be adjusted.

 ### More complex PSO with an approximation for the Travelling Salesman Problem (PSO2)
 For our more elevated implementation we decided to solve (or at least approximate) the travelling salesman problem (TSP).
 Our implementation is based on a modification of the original PSO algorithm, which uses a fuzzy position matrix and probabilities in order to choose a route.
 More information about the core idea can be found in [1] and [2].
+We have also implemented the [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing) addition, because it leads to much better results.

 Our implementation is not always able to find the optimal solution, but it approximates it quite well, given that the PSO algorithm was originally not build to solve TSP, an NP-hard problem.
 We used different datasets to test our implementation, mainly three standard ones: